Become a community representative

 We will support you with awareness and fundraising materials and practical advice and get you together from time to time so you can meet each other and swap ideas.

-Some of the roles Regional Representatives may take on:
+Some of the roles Community Representatives may take on:

 (and you may have suggestions of your own)